coveo/search-ui/README.md

 `index.html` page under `./bin`.
 This page is not committed to the repository, so you do not have to worry about breaking anything.
 However, if you feel like you have a good reason to modify the original `index.html`, feel free to do so.

+You might need to assign more memory to Webpack if you see errors about `heap out of memory`.
+To do so, use this command :

+    node --max_old_space_size=8192 ./node_modules/gulp/bin/gulp.js dev;

 ### Tests